dehorsley/colette/paper.md

 for random pairings of individuals from multiple organisations in a population.
-Pairings are favoured between individuals of different organisations, and recent pairings between individuals are penalised so that individuals meet as many individuals within the population as possible before re-pairings occur.
+Pairings are favoured between individuals of different organisations, and recent pairings between individuals are penalised so that individuals meet as many others within the population as possible before re-pairings occur.
 Each run of the software produces one round of pairings.

-The novel aspect of the program is that multiple rounds of distinct pairings are possible and are generated based on prior rounds.
-This allows for ease of tracking pairings, and assurance that individuals are not being randomly assigned the same partner each round.
-Individuals can leave and re-join the population with no penalty, and a reduced likelihood of pairing with their last pair when they return.
+The novel aspect of the program is that multiple rounds of unique pairings are possible and are generated based on prior rounds.
+This allows for ease of tracking pairings, and assurance that individuals are not being randomly assigned to the same partner each round.
+Individuals can leave and re-join the population with no penalty, and with the reduced likelihood of pairing with their last partner when they return.
 The package allows for interfacing with an SMTP server to automate emails if required or desired.